vincentcasseau/vincentcasseau.github.io/how-tos-cfd-chemistry.md

 5. electrons

 + In the _thermoDEM_ dictionary, uncomment all species listed in the _hTCReactions#name_ dictionary (**and comment out those which are not present**)
 + All species listed in the _hTCReactions#name_ dictionary should also be present in the _0/_ directory.
-This is discussed in [How-to :: Initial conditions](https://vincentcasseau.github.io/how-tos-cfd-initial-conditions/).
+This is discussed in [G. Initial conditions](https://vincentcasseau.github.io/how-tos-cfd-initial-conditions/).

 ### 1.3 Printing species quantities
 + In the _hTCProperties_ dictionary, switch on/off any of those booleans to print the desired fields